-The Internal FLASH Speculation Address Qualification can cause code to unexpectedly fail.
-The simplest work around is to disable the operation, which slows down the execution speed from FLASH by between 4 and 9%.
+The Internal FLASH Speculation Address Qualification is a nasty little error which was only found quite recently, which can cause code to crash.
+The simplest work around is to disable the operation which slows down the execution speed from FLASH be between 4 and 9%.
 This is resolved in the start up file to the project Startup.s.
-Should this issue be resolved in future silicon revisions the workaround can then be removed - just search for comment "workaround 1" in the file to remove it as required.
+It will also be solved in next device revisions and can then be removed as required - just search for comment "workaround 1" in the file to remove it as required.